ulfi03/aidex/doc/retrospectives/retrospective_2024-04-30.md

 ## Other Topics

+- Keep a close eye on the given timeframe
+- Complete the most important features & functionalities before doing anything else (bug fixing, easter eggs, etc.)
 [Any additional topics or open discussions that came up during the retrospective]

 ---

 ## Feedback and Suggestions

+- Plan more time for a deeper discussion
+- Prepare yourself in advance

 [Gather feedback about the retrospective itself.
 Ask attendees for suggestions on improving future retrospectives.]